 - The judges’ decision is final and no discussion will be entered.
 Entrants agree not approach festival staff to discuss.

-- Finalists will receive two free tickets to the Opening Night if there film is screening. – (due to the large of films entered only we have had to amend this to finalists whose films are screening).
+- Finalists will receive two free tickets to the Opening Night if their film is screening.
 Everyone else receives two free tickets to a general session screening of their film.
 Selected finalists are also expected to attend the festival or send someone from the film to represent them if they are a finalist in the competition.

 - The SSSFF is an artistic festival.
 Corporate films, films that promote or publicise an organisation, issue or event will not be accepted.
 Films with contact details for an organisation or an event will not be accepted.
 Entrance fees will not be refunded.